eBay/restcommander/README.md

 Superman is [Postman](http://www.getpostman.com) at scale: a fast parallel async http client as a service with aggregated response and regular expression based string extraction.

 So what can Superman do?
-It speaks HTTP in scale, thus is powerful with many use cases.
-Here are some basic ones for automation on managing and monitoring tens of thousands web servers:
+It speaks HTTP in scale, thus is powerful with [many use cases](http://www.restsuperman.com/usecase.html).
+Here are some basic ones for automation on managing and monitoring tens of thousands web servers (See [Sample Code](http://www.restsuperman.com/monitoring-sample.html):

 * **Monitor HTTP web servers**:  are you a company who have 50-5,000 web servers (e.g. tomcat, nginx, etc... ) running;  and want to check every minute which servers are slow or misconfigured?
 Superman can get this done for you in an hour.
 * **Config push to HTTP web servers**: If your servers use REST/SOAP APIs to update its config and you want to enforce server-specific or uniform config on demand or with auto-remediation.
 Superman is your perfect choice.